Golden Destination

-"Golden Destination" is the first single by Japanese heavy metal band Lovebites.
+"Golden Destination" is the first single by Japanese power metal band Lovebites.
 Taken from their third studio album, Electric Pentagram, it was released in Japan by Victor Entertainment on February 19, 2020 and internationally by JPU Records on April 10.
 The song reached number 20 on the Oricon Singles Chart and number 22 on Billboard Japan's Top Singles chart.

 Overview

 Decibel magazine reported that bassist Miho wrote "Golden Destination" to honor British metal.
-The musician herself compared it to "Don't Bite the Dust", from the band's debut EP and first album, stating that this is how the older song would probably sound if she had written it today.
+She compared it to "Don't Bite the Dust", from the band's debut EP and first album, stating that this is how the older song would probably sound if she had written it today.
 The single includes three other songs, including an orchestral version of "Thunder Vengeance" from Electric Pentagram.

 Like all of the band's releases, it was mixed by Mikko Karmila and mastered by Mika Jussila at Finnvox Studios in Helsinki, Finland.
 Also returning for the cover art was The EasyRabbit CreArtions, a duo of Spanish artists David López Gómez and Carlos Vincente León.

 The music video for "Golden Destination" follows Lovebites touring the United Kingdom in November 2019 as a support act for DragonForce.